Table of Contents

 Tết Trung Thu marks the end of the harvest and a time when families are done with their work and can spend time with each other, making the event even more meaningful.

 Lion dancing or múa lân is another essential element of the Mid-Autumn festivities here.
 A mythical lion, performed by acrobatic dancers, dances through the streets under the moonlight.
-The dances are sometimes executed by the children themselves.
+The children themselves sometimes execute the dances.
 The lion dances are symbolic of good luck and the removal of unlucky forces.
 Besides this, the youth come together and sing joyful songs.
-All this results in a beautiful sight of dozens of lions accompanied by drums beating throughout the town.
+This results in a beautiful sight of dozens of lions accompanied by drums beating throughout the town.

 The Vietnamese, too, offer food to their ancestors and enjoy mooncakes during this festival.

-The Festival in Thailand has its own tale.
+The Mid- Autumn Festival in Thailand has its tale.
 Legend has it that on the Mid-Autumn Festival Day, Eight Immortals visit the Palace of the Moon to wish the Goddess of Mercy.
 They offer peaches to her to bring prosperity and luck to the people on Earth.

 Similarly, families worship the moon and gift each other peach-shaped cakes.
 The streets are filled with lights and people buying fruits and mooncakes for the occasion.
 The durian flavoured mooncake is the most famous during the festivities.
-The Pomelo, which is symbolic of reunions and large gatherings, is also eaten during this time.
+The Pomelo, which is symbolic of reunions and large gatherings, is also eaten.
 People sometimes attend full moon parties or go on a cruise.
-There is a plethora of cultural shows, food stalls, and even beauty pageants, all held as a part of the celebration.
+There are a plethora of cultural shows, food stalls, and even beauty pageants, all held as a part of the celebration.

-Many people in Singapore are Chinese, and hence the festival is an important time for them.
-To show their gratitude, they send mooncakes to family members, friends, or even business associates.
+Many people in Singapore are Chinese, so the festival is an important time for them.
+They send mooncakes to family members, friends, or even business associates to show their gratitude.
 Many people bake the dessert themselves as well.
 Their other activities, too, are similar to those in China.

 They even have a carnival, and at night, the streets look spectacular with stalls selling all kinds of food items, ornaments, plants, clothes, and so much more!

 Post dinner, families walk through the streets to look at the lanterns or participate in the famous Mass Lantern Walk.
-One can enjoy dragon dances and other live performances on the streets as well.
+One can enjoy dragon dances and other live performances on the streets.

-With a high Chinese population, the Mid-Autumn Festival is celebrated with great splendor in Malaysia.
-From Lantern parades to opera performances to dragon and lion dances, one can witness it all, especially in Kuala Lumpur.
+With a high Chinese population, the Mid-Autumn Festival in Malaysia is celebrated with great splendour.
+One can witness it all, from Lantern parades to opera performances to dragon and lion dances, especially in Kuala Lumpur.

-The shops sell both traditional and modern mooncakes, which eventually make their way into everyone’s houses, especially during this time of the year.
+The shops sell both traditional and modern mooncakes.
+So, why limit your taste to only red bean paste mooncakes?
+Go wild and buy oreo mooncakes, jujube mooncakes, or even savoury ones.
+These options have already made their way into everyone’s houses, especially during this time of the year.
 Restaurants also prepare huge mooncakes for people to try.

 Like other countries, the people in Malaysia, too, gather with their families to admire the moon.
-A family dinner while eating mooncakes is a must.
+A family dinner while eating mooncakes is a must during the Mid-Autumn Festival in Malaysia.

 The shops and streets are decorated with lanterns, and many organize lantern painting competitions.
-Dragon and Lion dances are a famous sight on the streets during this time.
-Many people even visit the Thean Hou Temple in Kuala Lumpur, which looks spectacular with the lanterns lit around each of its six tiers.
+Dragon and Lion dances are a famous sight on the streets.
+Many people even visit the Thean Hou Temple in Kuala Lumpur, which looks spectacular with the lanterns lit around its six tiers.
 Penang Hill is another prominent location where a Night Lantern walk takes place.

-The Mid-Autumn Festival is a major holiday for the Chinese living in the Philippines.
-Apartments and buildings are covered in lanterns, and Chinatown in Manila is the best place to be.
+The Mid-Autumn Festival in the Philippines is a major holiday for the Chinese living in the Philippines.
+Apartments and buildings are covered in lanterns, and Chinatown in Manila is the best place.
 Bridges and shops are adorned with streamers.

-The people get together to play a dice game called Pua Tiong Chiu or Poa̍h-tiong-chhiu, and the winner generally gets mooncakes as their prize.
+The people get together to play a dice (gambling) game called Pua Tiong Chiu or Poa̍h-Tiong-chhiu (which means “mid-autumn gambling” in Philippine Hokkien), and the winner generally gets mooncakes as their prize.

-Like other places, families reunite to admire the moon and the beautiful lanterns and enjoy a large feast.
+Families reunite to admire the moon and the beautiful lanterns and enjoy a large feast at the Mid-Autumn Festival in Philippines.

 Differences In The Festivals: